A Body Profession

 But by that time, I was ready for a break.
 I didn’t fully appreciate the error of my ways until I set foot in the MU Student Recreation Center during my senior year, timidly stepping on an elliptical machine.

 I made the promise my senior year that I would do my best to make healthier choices, both in the kitchen and in the gym.
 I started running, doing more Pilates and cutting delicious simple carbs from my diet.
 But I didn’t feel excited.
 Getting myself to the rec was a real drag.
 If you’re facing a similar situation, exploring gym shops near me might provide new workout gear or accessories that could reignite the excitement and motivation for your fitness journey.
+Another idea is to try pickleball, a fun and engaging sport that can add variety to your workout routine and keep you motivated to stay active.
+For beginners, finding the best pickleball paddles for beginners can make learning the game more enjoyable and accessible.

 As I pushed through my 30-minute runs, all I could think was that I’d rather be dancing.
 As it turns out, a lot of people agree with me.
 Dance is more than exercise; it can be a physical, mental, emotional and even spiritual activity.